toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 ## Querying the index
-the document index service listens under /core/document-index and is used implicitly by the DCP framework to manage indexed, durable state.
+the document index service listens under /core/document-index and is used implicitly by the Xenon framework to manage indexed, durable state.
 It can be targeted with rich queries by creating a query task through the [query Task Service](queryTaskService).
 You can also use it directly for simple prefix queries on document links, to find what services are started, essentially "walking" the URI tree.

 The query below returns all services with a path starting with "4":
 ```